Project vicinity in Tacoma.

 The I-5/SR 16 Eastbound Nalley Valley project is the second of three projects that rebuild the Nalley Valley Viaduct.
 The first project, Westbound Nalley Valley, is now open to traffic.
 The third project, the I-5/SR 16 HOV Connectors, will provide HOV connections between I-5 and SR 16.
 This project will use the design-build method of project delivery.
 The timeframe for design and construction is between 2016 and 2019

 Reconstruction of the Nalley Valley interchange is part of a series of projects to reduce congestion, improve safety and add HOV lanes in Pierce County.
 Learn more about the Tacoma/Pierce County HOV Program.

 The End Result

-The end result of the eastbound viaduct work will be moving all eastbound SR 16 traffic onto a new and improved eastbound viaduct structure, and opening a new ramp between South Sprague Avenue and eastbound SR 16.
+All eastbound SR 16 traffic has been moved onto a new and improved eastbound viaduct structure.
+The project also will open a new ramp between South Sprague Avenue and eastbound SR 16.

 In addition, both the new eastbound and westbound viaducts create ramp connections that will be used in the third and last phase of viaduct work.
 In that third project, crews will build HOV direct-access ramps between SR 16 and I-5 HOV lanes, and build an HOV bridge between the eastbound and westbound viaduct structures.

 As the second of three projects to reconstruct the Nalley Valley, this large project will add quite a few improvements on eastbound SR 16 across Nalley Valley.

 - Widened shoulders.

 - Improves ramp alignments and curves.
 Improves lighting.

 - Additional capacity improves traffic flow.

 - Reduces conflicting traffic movements or weaving areas.

 - Improved stormwater treatment;

 - Restores wetlands at the Tacoma Nature Center